Assassination of Reinhard Heydrich: Attack in Prague

 Heydrich's green, open-topped Mercedes 320 Cabriolet B reached the curve two minutes later.
-As it slowed down and rounded the corner, Gabčík, who concealed his Sten submachine gun under a raincoat, dropped the raincoat and raised the gun, and, at close range, tried to shoot Heydrich, but the gun jammed.
-As the car passed, Heydrich made an ultimately fatal error; instead of ordering his driver to accelerate, he stood up and drew his Luger pistol, yelling at the driver to halt.

-As the Mercedes braked in front of him, Kubiš, who was not spotted by Heydrich or Klein, threw a modified anti-tank grenade (concealed in a briefcase) at the car; he misjudged his throw.
-Instead of landing inside the Mercedes, it landed against the rear wheel.
-Nonetheless, the bomb severely wounded Heydrich when it detonated, its fragments ripping through the right rear fender and embedding fragmentation and fibers from the upholstery of the car into Heydrich, causing serious injuries to his left side, with major damage to his diaphragm, spleen, and lung, as well as a fractured rib.
+Gabčík concealed his Sten submachine gun under a raincoat.
+As the car slowed and rounded the corner, Gabčík dropped his raincoat and raised the gun to shoot Heydrich but the gun jammed.
+Heydrich stood up and drew his Luger pistol, yelling to halt instead of ordering to accelerate.
+As the car braked in front of him, Kubiš, who was not spotted, threw a modified No. 73 grenade (concealed in a briefcase) at the car; he misjudged his throw.
+Instead of landing inside the car, it landed against the rear wheel.
+Nonetheless, the bomb severely wounded Heydrich when it detonated, its fragments ripping through the right rear fender and embedding fragmentation and fibers from the upholstery of the car into Heydrich, causing serious injuries to his left side, with major damage to his diaphragm, spleen and lung, as well as fracturing a rib.
 Kubiš received a minor wound to his face from the shrapnel.
-The explosion shattered the windows of the tram, which had stopped on the opposite side of the road, shrapnel striking terrified passengers.
-Two SS jackets that had been folded on the back seat of the car were whirled upwards by the blast and draped themselves over the trolley wire.
+The explosion shattered the windows of the tram which had stopped on the opposite side of the road, shrapnel striking passengers.
+Two SS jackets folded on the back seat of the car were whirled upwards by the blast and draped themselves over the trolley wire.